-CWC panel divided into five groups for discussion on new Congress chief
+CWC to elect next chief: Rahul’s resignation under consideration, decision by evening

 |

-New Delhi, Aug 10: The Congress' top decision-making body, CWC, met in Delhi on Saturday and began deliberations on finding Rahul Gandhi's successor as the party president.
+New Delhi, Aug 10: The Congress Working Committee on Saturday again urged Rahul Gandhi to reconsider his decision to quit as party chief and said it was yet to take a final call on his resignation.

+Meanwhile, UPA chairperson Sonia Gandhi and Congress leader Rahul Gandhi on Saturday refused to participate in the consultation to pick next party chief.

 The names of Gandhi family loyalist Mallikarjun Kharge and Mukul Wasnik are the front runners to succeed Rahul Gandhi.
-The announcement of the interim chief's name may, however, take another "three-four" days.

 Stay tuned for all the UPDATES on CWC meet to pick New Congress Chief